 - Organize and protect important documents and belongings

 If you have enough warning of an impending storm, move and store important documents (like insurance policies, birth certificates, passports, etc.) to an off-site location.
 If it isn’t possible to move these items, store them in waterproof, sealable bags on a high shelf.
 Don’t forget important keepsakes, like photos!

 - Create a home inventory

 Should damage occur, an accurate, up-to-date inventory of your possessions will greatly simplify the process of filing an insurance claim.
 Never heard of a home inventory or need some help creating one?
 Click here.

 - Buy or rent a back-up generator

 If it’s possible to get your hands on a back-up portable generator, do so!
 Severe storms have the potential to knock out power to your home for hours, days, or even weeks.
 The use of a generator can power important electrical equipment, such as portable heating units, fans, computers, water pumps, freezers, refrigerators, and lighting.
-Generators do come with their own list of hazards, though, so be sure to check up on safe portable generator use from the National Safety Council here.
+Generators do come with their own list of hazards, though, so be sure to check up on safe portable generator use from the Occupational Safety and Health Administration here.